 If we’re notified that you’re not communicating in English to an acceptable standard, we may ask you improve your language skills.

 English language communication falls under Sections 16 (a) and (b) of the HPCA Act.

-If you have been convicted of an offence in any court in New Zealand or other jurisdiction, please request a copy of your conviction history to support your disclosure.
+If you’ve been convicted of an offence in any court — in New Zealand or elsewhere — please send a copy of your conviction history to support your application.